 When you make a booking, you guarantee that you have the authority to accept, and do accept these conditions on your behalf and on behalf of all members of your party and, further, if you are making a booking for more than one person, that you are responsible for all payments due from each and every party member for whom you are making a booking.
 It is your responsibility to ensure that any information which is given to you by us or any of our employees or Suppliers is passed onto all members of your party.
 Any information which we give to you shall be deemed as given to each and every party member for whom you are making or have made a booking.

-You should ensure that you travel with your booking confirmations, e-tickets and any other travel documentation (including your passport and relevant visa) at all times.
+You should ensure that you travel with your booking confirmations, e-tickets and any other travel documentation (including your passport and relevant visa, including any visas required during transit) at all times.
 We will not be liable should any Supplier not provide you with the booked product or service if you do not produce such documentation.

 If you are disabled or incapacitated or of limited mobility or require special assistance for any reason, we require that you notify us at the time of making your booking.
 If these requirements change before your trip you must inform us.
 We will not subsequently be liable to you for any losses you may incur in the event that we or our Suppliers are unable to accommodate your requirements.